-Hope Cemetery in Barre, VT is actually a work of art!
+Hope Cemetery in Barre, VT really is a haunting work of art!

-Located on a small hillside in Barre, VT, the “Granite Capital of the World”, the Hope Cemetery stands as a magnificent tribute to the stone cutters and artisans peacefully interred amongst their very own creations.
+Located on a small hillside just outside of Barre, VT, the “Granite Capital of the World”, the Hope Cemetery stands as a magnificent tribute to the stone cutters and artisans peacefully interred among their very own creations.
 Entering the front gate, you will pass by two granite sentries, forever watchful over their abode.
 From the moment you arrive you’ll notice this is no typical resting place for loved ones gone by.
-It is truly a gallery of splendid artwork in the most unusual of settings.
+It is truly a gallery of splendid artwork, in the most unusual of settings.

 Here’s what distinguishes Hope Cemetery beyond the rest.
-Hobbies of the deceased are perpetually preserved through ornate stone carvings in the shape of soccer balls, bi-planes and even a racing car.
+Hobbies of the deceased are perpetually preserved through ornate stone carvings in the shape of pyramids, soccer balls, bi-planes and much more.